-- Where is the Spot Welding been Used?
-Spot welding has applications in a number of industries, including automotive, aerospace, rail, white goods, metal furniture, electronics, medical building and construction, Given the ease with which spot welding can be automated when combined with robots and manipulation systems, it is the most common joining process in high-volume manufacturing lines and has in particular been the main joining process in the construction of steel cars for over 100 years.
+- Spot welding is used in a variety of industries, including automotive, aerospace, rail, white goods, metal furniture, electronics, medical building and construction, Given the ease with which this method can be automated when combined with robots and manipulation systems, it is the most common joining process in high-volume manufacturing lines and has in particular been the main joining process in the construction of steel cars for over 100 years.

 we do always look for the ultimate spot-welding operation, considering up-to-date welding machines to provide the best work quality.

-- A form of resistance welding, spot welding is one of the oldest welding processes whereby two or more sheets of metal are welded together without the use of any filler material.
+- A form of resistance welding, and is one of the oldest welding processes whereby two or more sheets of metal are welded together without the use of any filler material.

 - The process involves applying pressure and heat to the weld area using shaped alloy copper electrodes which convey an electrical current through the weld pieces.
 The material melts, fusing the parts together at which point the current is turned off, pressure from the electrodes is maintained and the molten “nugget” solidifies to form the joint.